sanjitverma/JVM-Architecture/README.md

 2)JVM Concrete Implementation
 3)Running instance of JVM

-A coomon architecture of JVM would be depicted by the following diagram.
+A common architecture of JVM would be depicted by the following diagram.